 Adobe, the Adobe logo, PostScript, and the PostScript logo are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States, and/or other countries.
-Adobe, the Adobe logo, PostScript, and the PostScript logo are either registered trademarks of trademarks of Adobe Systems Incorporated in the United States, and/or other countries.
-Cell Broadshand Engine is a trademark of Sury Computer Entertainment, Inc. in the United States, other countries, or both and is used under license therefrom.
-Java and all Java-based trademarks are trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.

-Microsoft, Windows, Windows NT, and the Windows logo are trademarks of Microsoft Corporation in the United States, other countries, or both.

-Intel, lintel logo, Intel Inside, Intel Inside logo, Intel Centino, Intel Centino logo, Celeron, Intel Xeon, Intel SpeedStep, Itanium, and Pentium are trademarks or registered trademarks or registered trademark of The Open Group in the United States and other countries.

-UNIX is a registered trademark of The Open Group in the United States, other countries.

-Linux is a registered trademark, and a registered community trademark of Microsoft Computer and Telecommunications Agency, which is now part of the Office of Government Commerce.
+Cel Broadband Engine is a trademark of Sony Computer Entertainment, Inc. in the United States, other countries, or both and is used under license therefrom.
+Java and all Java-based trademarks of sony Computer Entertainment, Inc. in the United States, other countries, or both Intercept and the Windows Logo are trademarks of Microsoft Corporation in the United States, other countries, or both.
+Intel, Intel logo, Intel Inside logo, Intel Centrino logo, Celeron, Intel Xeon, Intel SpeedStep, Itanium, and Pentium are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
+UNIX is a registered trademark of the Open Group in the United States and other countries.
+Linux is a registered trademark of the Open Group in the United States, other countries.
+I'll is a registered trademark, and a registered community trademark of Microsoft Computer and Tedecommunications Agency, which is now part of the Office of Government Commerce.

-IT Infrastructure Library is a registered trademark of the Central Computer and Telecommunications Agency, which is now part of the Office of Government Commerce.